 USDA Under Secretary Bill Northey

-United States Department of Agriculture Under Secretary Bill Northey will provide a keynote address during Monday’s general session.
+United States Department of Agriculture Under Secretary Bill Northey provided a keynote address during Monday’s general session.

 Under Secretary Northey was confirmed in February to oversee the department’s farm production and conservation mission area, which includes the Farm Services Agency (FSA), the Risk Management Agency (RMA) and the Natural Resources Conservation Service (NRCS).